 A Forbes Insights report surveyed 308 executives in North America working for companies with at least $20 million in revenue and found that 86% of them recorded increases in their ROI due to using predictive marketing platforms.

-- Visitors land on your website
+- Anonymous visitors land on your website

 - Lift AI predicts their buyer intent (with 85% accuracy) by matching their displayed behavior to modelled behavior

 - High-scoring visitors get connected directly to your sales team for conversion through online chat (or recorded in any other marketing tool)

 - Medium and low-scoring visitors are assigned to a nurturing bot or a self-help guide